 Read this Q&A with John Haverty and more about Washburn University alumni in The Ichabod, which is published three times a year (April, August and December).Read the magazine

-All four staff members of the Alumni Association - director Susie Hoffman, assistant director Robin Moser, media specialist Ernie W. Webb III and secretary Katy Brown - are Washburn alumni.Read staff bios
+All three staff members of the Alumni Association - Director Susie Hoffman, Media Specialist Ernie W. Webb III and Secretary Katy Brown - are Washburn alumni.Read staff bios

 By Ernie W. Webb III | firstname.lastname@example.org